 Penn State World Campus's online programs are among more than 1,200 programs surveyed by U.S. News and World Report and are ranked best in the nation.
 Only regionally accredited institutions whose programs are offered mostly or entirely online were evaluated.

-- 4th - Best Online Graduate Engineering Programs
+- #6 in Best Online Master's in Engineering Programs

 Note that specialty rankings are not available in all disciplines at the undergraduate level, and not all disciplines are ranked every year.

 QS World University 2020 Rankings by Subject

 - #29 - Materials Science